qaul/qaul.net/utilities/build-raspberry-docker/README.md

 ## Build Docker Container

-To be able to use the docker container to build qaul.net you first have to build the docker container.
+To be able to use the docker container to build qaul you first have to build the docker container.

 ```sh
 # build docker container